maluicr/EpiGeostats/README.md

 # pre-requisites

 In the default (working) directory, create a folder called input and put the dss.c.64.exe inside.
+This program runs the block simulation algorithm.